 We use salt to manage snow and ice in Minnesota, but too much can irreparably harm our lakes and streams.
 It's time for Minnesota to go on a low-salt diet.
 (Photo Minnesota Pollution Control Agency.)

-Winter is here — and that means salt season!
+Winter in Minnesota is also salt season!

 Where's all this salt coming from?

 Winter deicers are the primary source of excess chloride to Minnesota’s waters.
-Salt is applied to roadways, sidewalks, parking lots and driveways to reduce the freezing point of water, helping to prevent ice buildup and improve traction.
+Salt is applied to roadways, sidewalks, parking lots and driveways to lower the freezing point of water, helping to prevent ice buildup and improve traction.

 Globally, salting is becoming more common.
 By some estimates, salt use by U.S. road maintenance departments has skyrocketed from 0.16 tons/year in 1940 to nearly 20 million tons per year today.